akalenuk/milasm/README.md

             ((return))
     }

 This is a valid ILAsm code with milasm macroses.
-It runs and it doubles the input if its a positive number.
+Not a mock-up, but a buildable thing.

+It reads a number from the console, checks if it's positive, and if it is, returns the double of this number.
+What's important, you can read this yourself from the code even if you don't know the least of CLR assembly.
+This is meant to be low-level but readable.

-Macros are defined in arbitrary syntax using double square brackets, like this:
+Macros are defined in free-form syntax using double square brackets, like this:

     [[write $type -> call void [mscorlib]System.Console::Write ($type) ]]

-It takes the pattern on the left side of an arrow and then replaces it being called with double round brackets it a code so:
+The macro expansion works like this: the part before the `->` is a pattern, the part after the arrow is the substitution. `$type` is a macro argument.
+All the words starting from `$` are macro arguments.
+When a pattern occurs in the code, it's being replaced recursively until no recursive patterns left.

     ldstr "Hello!"
     ((write string))